gnois/luaty/README.md

 * Luaty is not battle tested.
 Check the Lua output as necessary.

 Todo
 ---
+* solve ambiguous syntax (function call x new statement) since we are line sensitive
 * assignment operators += -= /= *= %= ..=